Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 4. The system shall support integration with third-party bias detection frameworks for extended functionality.

 ### **Requirement 4: Reports on Data Balance**
+- **User Requirement:**
+  *As an AI developer, I want reports on data balance so I can check if my training data is fair and make improvements if needed.*